Detection effectiveness

 Coverage tells you where detections are mapped.
 Detection effectiveness tells you whether those detections perform as intended in production.
 Both matter, but they answer different questions.
 A team can have broad ATT&CK mapping and still fail to detect meaningful activity because validation is sporadic, telemetry is incomplete, or logic has drifted.

-A detection that exists on paper (declared) or passes a controlled test (validated) is not yet operational.
-Effectiveness lives in what is proven in production, not what is mapped or demonstrated once.
+A detection that exists on paper (declared) or passes a controlled test (validated) is not yet proven in production.
+Effectiveness lives in field performance — not what is mapped or demonstrated once.

-Effective measurement therefore needs a model that combines planning artifacts with operational reality: declared intent, validation evidence, and operational health and outcomes, not a merged headline.
-You need to know whether a detection is still in scope, whether it was tested, whether the path is sound, and whether it drives useful incident work.
-If any of those links are missing, the effectiveness score is optimistic at best.
+You need to know whether a detection is still in scope, was tested, has a sound data path, and drives useful incident work.
+Miss any link and the score is optimistic at best.

-This is how programmes end up with controls that pass the lab but miss the wire—reporting stays green while real coverage drifts.
+This is how programmes end up with controls that pass the lab but miss the wire — reporting stays green while real coverage drifts and the SOC drowns in noise nobody trusts.

 This is also where governance discipline matters.
 Without ownership and lifecycle controls, teams may improve rule volume while effectiveness declines.
 The right objective is not more detections.
 It is more reliable detection outcomes against your priority threats.